Inventory IQ

 Reducing navigation improved efficiency

-Track key metrics such as completion time and error rates over time
+Track completion time, discrepancy rates, and input error frequency over time